Previous Humanities Forum 1999-2020

 Politics, Expertise and the Two Cultures – Harry Collins, School of Social Sciences, Cardiff, UK

-Heroes: Mortals and Myths in Ancient Greece (Ancient Studies Week) – Jenifer Neils, Case Western Reserve University
+The Parthenon Sculptures and Periklean Policies (Ancient Studies Week) – Jenifer Neils, Case Western Reserve University

 Snow, Two Cultures, and the Science Wars – Steve Fuller, University of Warwick, UK